Scoutboy06/Scoutboy06/README.md

 ### 👨🏻‍💻 About Me

 💡 I like to make projects that someone, either me or someone else, benefits from.
 Something that they find useful or fun.\
-🎓 I'm currently in 9th grade (sedish school system, I'm almost 16 years old).
+🎓 I'm 16 years old and will soon begin in high school.
 I'm currently applying for a technical school and plan on studying computer science in the future.\
-🌱 Right now I'm working on TikTok-related project, involving scrapers etc. I'm also planning on learning about Docker.
+🌱 Right now I'm working on my manga reader app, which uses the MERN stack and involves scrapers, user profiles and

 ### 🛠 Tech Stack